bernotieno/url-shortener/README.md

 ## Error Handling

-- If a non-existent short URL is accessed, a custom error page is shown instead of the default HTTP error message.
+- If a non-existent short URL is accessed, a custom error page is shown.

 ## Deployment
 Find the application online on: https://url-shortener-fj08.onrender.com